Idun, Goddess of Prosperity

 FamilyAesir

-Symbols and materialsApple, Chalice, Getho (g), Butterflies, Birch, Topaz
+Symbols and materialsApple, Chalice, Getho (g), Horses, Rabbits, Butterflies, Birch, Topaz

 While Idun is more often cursed when events go poorly than praised when they go well, her domain is ever present.
 Anyone with Idun on their side can be sure to have all the little things just go their way, which could very well add up to much bigger fortune in the end.